klawr/deepmech/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
-    ├── logs               <- TensorBoard logs
+    ├── logs               <- TensorBoard logs.
+Runs are distributed in ISO8601 format.
     │
-    ├── models             <- Trained and serialized models, model predictions, or model summaries │
+    ├── models             <- Trained and serialized models, model predictions, or model summaries.
+    │
+    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   └── srp            <- Student Research Project.
+    │       └── demos      <- Code used to generate demonstrations like listings and images.
+    │       └── images
-    ├── notebooks          <- Jupyter notebooks.
+    │       └── notebooks  <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
+    │       └── sections
+    │       └── document.bib
+    │       └── document.sty
+    │       └── document.tex
+    │       └── README.md
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment.
     │
-    ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
-    │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
-    │
     └── src                <- Source code for use in this project.
-        ├── __init__.py    <- Makes src a Python module
-        │
         ├── data           <- Scripts to download or generate data │   └── make_dataset.py
         │